Staging a Successful Intervention

 Addicts and alcoholics don’t always fully grasp the consequences of their actions.
 Many believe they are hurting nobody but themselves, and some have trouble even understanding that.
 Even those who intuitively know that their way of life must change will sometimes have trouble admitting it, whether due to denial or the fear that they will be stigmatized for admitting they have a problem.
 Interventions help bring these issues to light, while simultaneously letting the addict or alcoholic know that people are here to support them if they wish to make a change.

-Professional interventionists help this process along by offering structure, mediation and additional support.
+Professional interventionists help this process along by offering structure, mediation and additional support through intervention assistance programs.
 Having staged interventions with families from all demographics, we are specialists in the art of balancing family dynamics.

 If you have never had to stage an intervention before, then you likely have some questions about the process.
 We understand that it is an intimidating, perhaps even overwhelming concept.
 You’re always more than welcome to contact us with any questions you may have, but for now let us walk you through some of the questions we hear most frequently.